852 Naval Air Squadron

-852 Naval Air Squadron (852 NAS), also called 852 Squadron, was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
-It operated both Grumman Avenger and Grumman Wildcat between 1943 and 1944.
+852 Naval Air Squadron (852 NAS), also called 852 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It operated both Grumman Avenger torpedo bomber and Grumman Wildcat fighter aircraft between 1943 and 1944.

 It was established at Squantum, Massachusetts, in November 1943, as a Torpedo Bomber Reconnaissance with Grumman Avenger Mk.I.
 In February 1944, the squadron traveled across the USA to California, before embarking in HMS Nabob.
 After training and adding a flight of four Grumman Wildcat Mk V, the squadron re-embarked for anti-shipping missions and mine-laying off the coast of Norway.
 The carrier was hit by a torpedo but managed to return to Scapa Flow in August.
 852 Naval Air Squadron then moved to HMS Trumpeter, where the fighter flight upgraded to Grumman Wildcat Mk VI, but the squadron was disbanded in October.

 History

 Torpedo, Bomber, Reconnaissance squadron (1943-1944)

 The squadron was officially established on 1 November 1943 at RN Air Section Squantum, which was situated at Naval Air Station Squantum, Quincy, Massachusetts, designated as a Torpedo Bomber Reconnaissance unit, equipped with twelve Grumman Avenger Mk.I torpedo bomber aircraft.